 A BRIEF summary of your data – If you have not completed your project, this summary can be a progress report.
 A reflection of your experiences and personal learnings as a result of this project.
 Use the four frames to structure your discussion.

+Class Participation- EDLE 610